Is an MBA Worth It? Pros, Cons, and How to Decide

 How much will an MBA increase my salary?

-• An MBA can significantly increase your salary, with post-graduation increases often ranging from 50% to 100% of pre-MBA earnings.
+• According to GMAC, an MBA can significantly boost your salary, with graduates often seeing a median starting salary of around $115,000.
 The exact amount can vary widely based on industry, geographic location, and the prestige of the MBA program.
-On average, graduates from top-tier programs tend to see the highest salary boosts.
+On average, most MBA graduates from top-tier M7 programs tend to see the highest salary boosts.

 Browse Related Articles